greenelab/deep-review/sections/06_discussion.md

 from different cell types required no more than one training pass.
 Otherwise, the model started overfitting new data [@tag:Kelley2016_basset].
 DeepChem successfully improved results for low-data drug discovery with one-shot learning for related tasks.
-However, demonstrated clear limitations to cross-task generalization across unrelated tasks in one-shot models, specifically nuclear receptor assays and patient adverse reactions [@tag:AltaeTran2016_one_shot].
+However, it demonstrated clear limitations to cross-task generalization across unrelated tasks in one-shot models, specifically nuclear receptor assays and patient adverse reactions [@tag:AltaeTran2016_one_shot].